senthilsns/NotificationBannerSample/README.md

 Purpose :

-Banner show 10 Seconds and dismiss the banner with swipe(Left,Right,Up,Down)
+Banner show 10 Seconds and dismiss the banner with swipe(Left, Right, Up, Down)

 Usage :